Paramus Shoplifting Lawyers

 - Carries up to 6 months in the Bergen County Jail.

 As you can see from above, the applicable penalties vary drastically depending on what degree you are charged with.
-If you or a loved one has been charged with shoplifting in New Jersey it is important to speak to a experience criminal defense attorney immediately as the essential evidence could dissipate quickly; surveillance videos.
-Here at the Law Offices of Jonathan F. Marshall we have the experience and knowledge necessary to rigorously protect your rights.
-If you have any further questions please contact any one of our Bergen County Offices for an free initial consultation.
+If you or a loved one has been charged with shoplifting or any other theft offense for that matter in New Jersey it is important to speak to an experience criminal defense attorney immediately as the essential evidence could dissipate quickly; surveillance videos.
+Here at The Law Offices of Jonathan F. Marshall we have the experience and knowledge necessary to rigorously protect your rights.
+If you have any further questions, please contact any one of our Bergen County Offices for a free initial consultation at 201-429-9783.